 You take ownership of the asset.
 The financier takes their interest over it by way of mortgage.
 Once the contract is completed, the security interest is removed giving the customer clear title to the vehicle.

-Benefit – For businesses registered for GST on a cash basis, they may claim back GST in full in their next Activity Statement.
-Gives certainty of ownership and ability to contribute a deposit
+Potential Benefit – For businesses registered for GST on a cash basis, they may claim back GST in full in their next Activity Statement.
+Gives certainty of ownership and ability to contribute a deposit.

-The financier purchases the asset on behalf of the customer, and then hires it back over the term, and after the residual is paid assumes ownership.
+The financier purchases the asset on behalf of the customer, and then hires it back over an agreed term.
+After the residual is paid, the customer assumes ownership.

 The financier retains actual ownership of the asset with an option to purchase at the end of the term.